Kong/docs.konghq.com/app/_hub/kong-inc/ai-proxy/how-to/_sdk-usage.md

-You could use a header capture to insert the requested model name directly into the plugin configuration for an Azure-OpenAI Kong AI gateway deployment, as a string substution, using the following example:
+You could use a header capture to insert the requested model name directly into the plugin configuration for an Azure-OpenAI Kong AI gateway deployment, as a string substitution, using the following example:

 ```yaml
 routes: